groupdocs-editor/GroupDocs.Editor-for-.NET-UI/samples/GroupDocs.Editor.UI.SpaSample/README.md

    yarn start
    ```

-The application should now be accessible, allowing you to perform document editing with the integrated groupdocs.editor.angular.ui-wordprocessing and the GroupDocs.Editor.UI.Api.
+The application should now be accessible, allowing you to perform document editing with the integrated **groupdocs.editor.angular.ui-wordprocessing** as UI and the **GroupDocs.Editor.UI.Api** as underlying API.

 ## Features and Functionality